 - Yancy/Andover alignment An alignment along the Yancy/Andover corridor with a Delridge Station serving Youngstown. - Pigeon Point Tunnel A refinement of the Pigeon Ridge Tunnel alignment that was previously evaluated in Level 1 and Level 2 screening.
-This alignment would include a refined Duwamish crossing location that includes a tunnel through Pigeon Point with a further south Delridge station location. - The assessment and recommendation for further study shall be brought back to the Sound Transit Board for review and potential action.
+This alignment would include a refined Duwamish crossing location that includes a tunnel through Pigeon Point with a further south Delridge station location.
+Based on current information, this alternative would require additional third-party funding. - The assessment and recommendation for further study shall be brought back to the Sound Transit Board for review and potential action.